MikroElektronika/mikrosdk_click_v2/clicks/brushless21/README.md

 ## Example Description

-> This example demonstrates the use of the Brushless 21 click board by driving the motor at different speeds.
+> This example demonstrates the use of the Brushless 21 Click board by driving the motor at different speeds.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which sets the GPIO as a default communication and enables the PWM.
+> Initializes the driver and performs the Click default configuration which sets the GPIO as a default communication and enables the PWM.

 ```c